wisnc/crub/README.md

 launch
 ```

-aliases can be externally edited and is located as a text file in root directory in
+aliases can be externally edited (or with the built in editor) and is located as a text file in root directory in

 ```
 /.crub_aliases